 Read More: The Average 401k Balance By Age

 During this life stage, the focus usually shifts to budgeting and portfolio withdrawal.
 Retirees can either withdraw a set amount of money each month or withdraw a percentage of the portfolio balance each month.
 With the first strategy, the amount of income is more predictable, which makes budgeting easier.
 But you generally have more control over the portfolio’s overall drawdown and potential longevity with the percentage method.

 Read More: 4 Key Retirement Income Strategies

-Quickly calculate your net worth with the Personal Capital Net Worth Calculator, or sign up for your free financial dashboard for a real-time overview of your entire financial picture.
+You can quickly calculate your net worth with the Personal Capital Net Worth Calculator, and then sign up for your free financial dashboard for a real-time overview of your entire financial picture.